 Day 1: Hike across Fuerteventura & Travel across Europe

-It is a bit of a divine comedy to see all of us trying to get to that “right” place.
+It is a bit of a divine comedy to see all of us trying to get to that “right” place while Covid-19 is spreading.
 At the Las Palmas airport the loudspeakers kept reminding everyone to have 1 meter of distance to other people.
 Most kept their distance until queuing began.
 Everyone started getting closer to each other as if that would make the line go faster.
 I had arrived to the airport.
 The eternal public transport supporter in me was dead as I took a taxi to get there.

 Las Palmas airport was packed.
 The airline worker told me my flight was overbooked.
 As a weekend stoic I had already gone through worst case scenarios in my head.
 I was still allowed to check in to the flight and go to the departure gate.
 That felt like a win.
 I'd be inside the system that way.
 After lot of sitting in different places I was now sitting inside the airplane.
 Surely a little scarf would keep the bugs away...

 Next I was sitting in the Barcelona airport.
 In 12 hours I should have a flight to Amsterdam and then Finland.
 I've got my hiking shoes and almonds and a can of sardines.
 The airport has filtered water.
 Life is good.

 A word of advice to anyone trying to fly through this shit storm.
 Buy flights from bigger companies and use their home hubs if you can.
 My first flight was a joint flight of Vueling, Quatar Airlines, and Iberia.
 Next one will be KLM.
 Changing KLM flights has been really easy.
 In general I'd recommend against flying.
 It's impossible to control your surroundings so you just have to go with the flow.
 Haven't seen a single personal meltdown on the airports.
 Tension is in the air for sure, as expected.